DustinScharf/linopt/README.md

 Type ``python linopt.py my_problem.csv`` to solve a problem directly.
 Type ``python linopt.py`` to get a tour with some additional settings.
 Type ``python linopt.py my_problem.csv eta`` to use eta basis factorisation.
-Type ``python linopt.py my_problem.csv eta 20`` to additionally set basis factorisation reset number manual.
+Type ``python linopt.py my_problem.csv eta-20`` to additionally set basis factorisation reset number manual.

 Just add ``print`` to any command to print the current iteration and some infos about the current calculation.
 For example type ``python linopt.py my_problem.csv print``